emrgnt-cmplxty/automata/automata/docs/core/base/agent.rst

 database provider.

-Agents interact with an environment, perform actions, and communicate with other agents.
+Agents interact with an environment, perform actions, and communicate with other providers.
 You can create a custom agent by subclassing the ``Agent`` class and implementing its methods.

 Related Symbols
 ---------------

--  ``automata.core.agent.agents.AutomataOpenAIAgent``
+-  ``automata.core.agent.providers.OpenAIAutomataAgent``
 -  ``automata.tests.unit.test_automata_agent_builder.test_automata_agent_init``
 -  ``automata.core.llm.completion.LLMConversationDatabaseProvider``
 -  ``automata.core.llm.providers.openai.OpenAIAgent``